kinopee0219/capstone/report.md

 <img src="http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-focus-f.png" width=50%>

 The next step is to decide what new information we’re going to store in the cell state.
 This has two parts.
 First, a sigmoid layer called the **“input gate layer”** decides which values we’ll update.
-The input gate layer take necessary infromation into the memory-cell to keep during leanring.
+The input gate layer take necessary informations into the memory-cell to keep during learning.
 <img src="http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-focus-i.png" width=50%>

 Finally, we need to decide what we’re going to output.
 This output will be based on our cell state, but will be a filtered version.
 First, we run a sigmoid layer which decides what parts of the cell state we’re going to output.
 Then, we put the cell state through tanh (to push the values to be between −1 and 1) and multiply it by **"the output of the sigmoid gate"**, so that we only output the parts we decided to.
 <img src="http://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-focus-o.png" width=50%>

 #### 2-4.
 Benchmark
 In this problem, RNN model is build to get base MSE as benchmark model.
 RNN, one of the famous deep learning models, is often used for time-series forecasting.
 This is an usual score with conventional method employing deep learning.
 As mentioned above, the metrics with which the benchmark model is measured is also MSE.

-As described more in the next section 'Methodology', the benchmark MSE socre obtained by RNN with 7 layers composed of 6 simple-RNNs and 1 Dense layer is **0.00171**.
+As described more in the next section 'Methodology', the benchmark MSE score obtained by RNN with 7 layers composed of 6 simple-RNNs and 1 Dense layer is **0.00171**.
 This value is the benchmark MSE score.
 As you may know, the smaller, the better.

 ---
 <div style="page-break-before:always"></div>